We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To try this remedy, add 2 tablespoons of apple cider vinegar to 6 to 8 ounces of drinking water.

-You shouldn’t consume more than one 8-ounce glass of this mixture per day.
+Avoid consuming more than one 8-ounce glass of this mixture per day.
 You can also sprinkle apple cider vinegar onto salads or add it to your favorite salad dressing.

-One study found that female participants with kidney stones ate less celery on average than female participants without kidney stones.
+One study found that, on average, female participants with kidney stones ate less celery than female participants without kidney stones.

 And a 2019 study in rats found that celery extract helped break down kidney stones.